 No. 8 Devon Howard California Soul ~ Inheritance of Traditional Style

-From the '90s to the present day, Devon Howard has been riding longboards and mid-lengths with more style than anyone else.
-His roots are in San Diego, where he is from the same hometown as Joel Tudor and Mitch Absher, and there is no doubt that he is one of the inheritors of the orthodox California style.
+From the 90s to the present, Devon Howard has been riding longboards and mid-lengths with more style than anyone else.
+His roots are in San Diego, the same hometown as Joel Tudor and Mitch Abshire, and he is undoubtedly one of the inheritors of the authentic California style.

-In recent years, he has also demonstrated his skills as a director of the WSL Longboard Tour.
-Then, in 2018, when he became the marketing director of Channel Islands Surfboards, he was involved in the development of the CI Mid, which became the best-selling mid-length model, which is still fresh in my memory.
-Last October, we spoke to Devon, who came to Japan for the second time last year with the CI log of a new concept longboard he developed with Wayne Rich.
+In recent years, he has also demonstrated his skills as director of the WSL Longboard Tour.
+In 2018, he became the marketing director for Channel Islands Surfboards, where he was involved in the development of the CI Mid, which became a best-selling mid-length model.
+This past October, Devon visited Japan for the second time in a row, bringing with him the CI Log, a new concept longboard he developed with Wayne Rich.
+We spoke to him about it.

-I was first introduced to Joel Tudor when he and the late Michio Ishida were making a video with Donald Takayama ( DT ).
-Later, that project ran out of money, so I decided to include other surfers in it and it became The Seedling , and I was lucky that I was cast as well.
+I was first introduced to him by Joel Tudor when he was making a film with Donald Takayama ( DT ) with the late Michio Ishida.
+Later, the project ran out of funding, so they expanded it to include other surfers and it became " The Seedling ," and I was lucky enough to end up being cast in it.

 How has Thomas, who is also an artist, influenced you ?

-As a photographer and filmmaker, Thomas has had a huge influence on my creativity.
-He said he could photograph anything.
-In other words, no matter what the situation, creativity can make even bad waves look interesting.
-I've always been very influenced by the surfers and shapers around me and what artists like Thomas are doing.
+As a photographer and filmmaker, Thomas had a huge influence on my creativity.
+He always said that anything is possible, that no matter the situation, with creativity you can make even a bad wave look interesting.
+I've always been heavily influenced by the surfers and shapers around me, and by what artists like Thomas do.

 (The Seedling tour w/ Jimmy G and T. Guerrero)

-I think Thomas was instrumental in realizing Joel's vision for longboard surfing at the time.
-Joel and Donald were everything, and without them the longboarding scene wouldn't be what it is today.
+I think Thomas helped realize Joel's vision for longboard surfing at the time.
+Joel, Donald and the two of them were everything, and without them the longboard scene wouldn't be what it is today.

-Also, the other surfers in the movie like Matt Howard and Brittany Leonard were great, and Tyler Hadzikian was also great individually, but Joel, along with Thomas, gave them their voices.
-By doing so, I think they were able to reach more people.
+Also, the other surfers who appeared in the film, like Matt Howard and Brittany Leonard, were great, and Tyler Hazzikian had also done great things individually, but I think by Joel reaching out to them together with Thomas, the film was able to reach a wider audience.

 Joel is the king of modern longboard surfing.
-I guess no one can deny that.
-We grew up together and he has had a huge influence on me and I will always be grateful for that.
+No one can deny that.
+We grew up together and he's had a huge influence on me, so I'll always be grateful.

-You rode boards shaped by Donald Takayama for a long time until he passed away.
+You rode Donald Takayama's boards for a long time until he passed away.

-I first met Donald ( DT ) when DT sponsored Joel, so Joel was 12 and I was 14 .
-At the time, I was still riding shortboards, but I broke my hip that summer and was away from the water for six months.
-When I got back to surfing, I borrowed Joel's longboard and started.
-I ended up getting it sold, but then I broke it at Windansea, so I decided to order a new board directly from DT .
-I ended up getting sponsored by him when I was around 19 or 20 , but even before that we had a long, deep relationship, so when he suddenly passed away, I couldn't believe it.
+I first met Donald ( DT ) when DT sponsored Joel, so Joel was about 12 and I was 14.
+I was still riding shortboards at the time, but I broke my hip that summer and was away from the ocean for six months.
+When I got back into surfing, I borrowed one of Joel's longboards and started surfing.
+He eventually sold it to me, but then I broke it at Windansea, so I decided to order a new board directly from DT .
+I eventually started being sponsored by him when I was around 19 or 20 , but we had a long and deep relationship before that, so I couldn't believe it when he suddenly passed away.

 (with DT at old HPD shop.
 Oceanside, CA)

-Why have you been following the longboarding scene and loving the culture since you were young?
-Many young people may not know that in addition to working as the editor of Longboard Magazine, you also traveled to contests around the world, taking photos and writing articles as a surf journalist.
+Why have you followed the longboard scene and loved this culture since you were young?
+Many young people may not know that you previously worked as an editor for Longboard Magazine, traveling to contests around the world, taking photos and writing articles as a surf journalist.

 When I was a kid, longboarding wasn't cool at all.
-That's why I loved longboarding so much (lol).
-Now it's really cool and I want to be better.
-I wasn't that good at surfing in my 20s and 30s , but I surfed the best in my 40s , and I'm almost in my 50s .
-I want to continue doing this forever.
-I now have a surfboard that's in great shape and surfing has become fun again.
+That's why I loved it so much (laughs).
+Now it's really cool, and I want to get better.
+I wasn't that good in my 20s and 30s , but I surfed my best in my 40s and I'm almost 50.
+I want to keep doing it.
+Now I have a great surfboard, so surfing is fun again.

-Being a surf journalist, writing about surfing and taking photos, was definitely a great job for a young surfer.
-I have so much energy that I have no problem working hard, surfing, and just thinking about having fun.
-But as we get older, it's difficult to maintain the same lifestyle.
-I was getting tired physically and financially, so I changed jobs to marketing (lol).
+Being a surf journalist, writing about surfing and taking photos was definitely the best job for a young surfer.
+I was full of energy, so I could just work hard, surf, and think about having fun.
+But as I got older, it became harder to maintain the same lifestyle.
+I started to feel physically exhausted and financially strained, so I switched to a marketing job (laughs).

-This time you are coming to Japan to announce your special collection at RHC Sendagaya and to promote Channel Islands Surfboards (CI), but this is your second time coming to Japan, following last year.
-What is it like to work at CI in your home country?
+You're here to announce your special collection at RHC Sendagaya and promote Channel Islands Surfboards (CI), and this is your second time in Japan, following your visit last year.
+What is your work like at CI in your home country?

-CI is a small company, and I work in the marketing department, planning campaign strategies and implementing content such as exhibitions and tours.
-Including SNS .
-Last year I was promoting CI Mid with shaper Britt Merrick and shortboarders Tanner Gadaskas and Parker Coffin, but this year I'm the only rider to introduce CI Log to the Japanese audience. is coming to Japan.
+CI is a small company, and I work in the marketing department, planning campaign strategies and running content for exhibitions, tours, and more, including social media .
+Last year, I was with shaper Britt Merrick and shortboard makers Tanner Gudauskas and Parker Coffin, and I was promoting the CI Mid, but this year I'm here alone, in order to introduce the CI Log to the Japanese public.

-About CI Mid and CI Log, which he himself supervises.
+About CI mids and CI logs, which he also supervises.

-Until now, CI has provided the best boards to the world's top surfers.
-Today, that legacy continues from founder Al Merrick to Britt Merrick, who has expanded the brand to create the best boards for every surfer in every category.
-The CI Mid is one of the most successful designs on the market in recent years.
-You might think mid-length boards are for the average surfer, but we design them with the goal of helping people surf the best they can.
-Of course, top-level riders like Mikey February also ride it.
+CI has always provided the best boards to the world's best surfers.
+Now, that legacy has been passed on from founder Al Merrick to Britt Merrick, who has expanded the brand to make the best boards for all surfers in every category.
+The CI Mid has been one of the most successful designs on the market in recent years.
+While mid-length boards might seem like they're for the average surfer, we design with the goal of empowering people to surf the best they can.
+Of course, we also have top-tier riders like Mikey February riding them.

-The CI mid, CI twin, and triplane hull are in great condition, so much so that I don't think I need any more mid-lengths (lol).
-But in California, especially in the area where I live, there are many days when the waves are small, so the reality is that even if I wanted to ride mid-length waves every day, I wouldn't be able to.
-I think Japan is similar to California.
+The CI Mid, CI Twin, and Triplane hulls are so great that I don't think I need any more mid-lengths (laughs).
+But in California, especially where I live, there are many days when the waves are small, so the reality is that even if I want to ride a mid-length board every day, I can't.
+I think it's the same in Japan as in California.

 (CI Mid Twin.
 Leo Carillo, CA. 2023)

-After the announcement of CI Mid, customers asked us when we would be producing their log models, and at first we weren't sure if there was a place for us at CI .
-Because CI is a brand that specializes in performance.
-However, I once again thought that the highest level of performance in current longboards is the single fin log.
-Then I brought in an old mutual friend of mine, Wayne Rich from Santa Barbara, and we completed the CI log.
-There was a time when Donald passed away and I was kind of at a loss, but then I was on Wayne's board with Tyler and Thomas Bexson.
-He is an excellent craftsman and surfer.
-Since he is a shaper that the brand truly trusts, he will be able to offer himself to CI customers.
+After the CI Mid was released, customers would ask me when I would build their own log model.
+At first, I wasn't sure if there was a place for it at CI .
+Because CI is a performance-focused brand, though, I realized that the single-fin log represents the highest level of performance in longboards today.
+So, I brought in my old mutual friend, Wayne Rich of Santa Barbara, and we completed the CI Log.
+After Donald passed away, I was at a loss for what to do, but after that, I rode Wayne's boards with Tyler and Thomas Bexson.
+He's a skilled craftsman and surfer.
+He's a shaper we trust deeply, so we can offer it to CI customers with confidence.

 (CI Log.
 Ventura, CA. 2023)

-This model is a single fin log, which means it has both performance without sacrificing traditional aspects.
+This model is a single fin log that offers performance without sacrificing traditional elements.

-Like I said, the best longboarders, whether WSL or Duct Tape, ride single-fin traditional logs.
-While high performance longboards (with side fins) are still very popular in Brazil, Hawaii and some parts of Japan, the global trend is towards single fin log performance.
-He and Wayne tested a total of 13 prototypes before finalizing the final design.
-It's not like someone looks at this board and says, oh, this is a copy of that person, or there's nothing special about it.
-From the outline to the rails, bottom and fins, it's something special and something you can be absolutely confident in.
-A log that combines speed, drive, and control as well as nose ride.
-In fact, Mikey February also has a CI log and has already mastered longboarding at a high level.
-Although it cannot be released to the public yet, if it reaches a level that the person is satisfied with, they may be able to see the footage in the near future.
-Also, we are currently testing a new log model, the CI Nose Rider, so we may be able to complete it and show it to you next year.
+As I said earlier, the best longboarders, whether they're in the WSL or duct tape, ride single-fin traditional logs.
+While high-performance longboards (with side fins) are still very popular in Brazil, Hawaii, and parts of Japan, the global trend is toward single-fin log performance.
+Wayne and I tested a total of 13 prototypes before finalizing the final design.
+It's not like someone looks at this board and thinks, "Oh, this is a copy of someone else's board" or "There's nothing special about it."
+From the outline to the rails, bottom, and fins, it's something special and we're absolutely confident in it.
+It's a log that combines speed, drive, and control, not to mention noseriding.
+Mikey February also has a CI log, and he's already mastered high-level longboarding.
+We can't reveal it yet, but you might see footage of him in the near future once he's satisfied with it.
+We're also currently testing a new log model, the CI Noserider, so we might be able to unveil it next year.

-Prior to your work at CI, you were the Director of WSL Longboarding.
+Before your job at CI, you were the Director of WSL Longboarding.

-How many years have you been involved in WSL as a result?
+How many years were you involved with the WSL as a result?

-Three years, three seasons in total.
-The reform was a pretty big challenge, but the surfers, judges, and the organization that implements it all worked together as one and worked hard.
+It took three years, three seasons in total.
+The reforms were a huge challenge, but the surfers, judges, and the organization behind them all worked hard together.
 I think the results speak for themselves.
-Previously, it would have been unthinkable for men like Justin Quintal, Harrison Roach, and the women's Honolua Bloomfield, who are completely different from previous world champions, to win the title.
-Also, Joel Tudor becoming world champion again is something he never imagined.
-I think the world wanted to see that kind of surfing and appreciated it, rather than trying to do shortboard moves on a longboard.
-I think surfing is a very personal thing and people should be able to express themselves however they want, but I think the WSL took a smart move.
-Since then, the good trend has continued.
+It was a completely different world champion than the previous ones.
+It would have been unthinkable for surfers like Justin Quintal, Harrison Roach, and Honolua Bloomfield to win titles in the women's category.
+It was also unimaginable that Joel Tudor would become world champion again.
+The world wanted to see surfing that wasn't just about trying to replicate shortboard moves on a longboard, and I think it was appreciated.
+Surfing is a very personal sport, and surfers should be able to express themselves however they like, but the WSL's move was wise.
+The positive momentum has continued.

-In the talk story held during your visit to Japan, you talked about the theme of ``style.''
+During the talk story held during your visit to Japan, you spoke on the theme of "style."

-Style is the most important thing in surfing.
-This is because throughout history, people have always valued beauty.
-Style is still important and always will be.
-And this has been going on for thousands of years in the history of art.
-That's why it's always meaningful.
-Scott Hewlett wrote a pretty insightful piece on this in TSJ.
-In short, surfing is not a sport to me, it's an art, and the way I express it is my style.
+Style is paramount in surfing because, throughout history, people have always valued beauty.
+Style is still important, and it always will be.
+And it's been that way in art history for thousands of years.
+That's why it's always been relevant.
+Scott Hewlett wrote a very insightful piece about this in TSJ: "The bottom line is that surfing to me isn't a sport; it's an art, and style is the expression of that."

 (Grom Days.
 San Diego, CA)

-About the surf scene and culture of my former home, San Diego, California.
-What did being born and raised in San Diego mean to your life?
+What is the meaning of the surf scene and culture in your former home of San Diego, California?
+What has growing up in San Diego meant to your life?

-I currently live with my family up north in Ventura, but San Diego will always be in my heart.
-That's what shaped me as a person.
-It's a special place with great waves and a deep surfing history.
+Although I now live up north in Ventura with my family, San Diego will always have a place in my heart.
+It has shaped me as a person and it's a special place with amazing waves and a deep surfing history.

 What does surfing and beach life mean to you?

-Surfing and beach life are so-called "privileges."
-I don't think many people around the world will ever experience or know the power and beauty that surfing and beaches have.
-We should be grateful that we are so blessed to be able to stay healthy and play in the ocean every day.
-I came to Japan last year and this year and was able to see how many people are passionate about surfing, and it was great to be able to experience it for myself.
-The most important thing in my life is my family, but surfing and living at the beach will always be a close second.
-We're expecting our third child, a girl, in January next year, so I can't wait to continue living a beach-based lifestyle as a family.
+Surfing and beach life are what we call a "privilege."
+I don't think many people around the world will ever experience or know the power and beauty of surfing and the beach.
+We should be grateful for the blessings we have, that we have health and the ability to enjoy the ocean every day.
+I visited Japan last year and this year, and it was great to see and experience firsthand how many people are passionate about surfing.
+The most important thing in my life is my family, but surfing and beach life will always be a close second.
+We are expecting our third child, a girl, in January of next year, and I can't wait to continue living a beach-centered lifestyle with my family.

 (The Howards at Ventura, CA. 2023 Photo courtesy of RHC)

-Devon Howard ●Born in 1974, originally from San Diego, California, currently lives in Ventura.
-Stylishly rides single fin logs to mid-lengths, and is a representative of CA along with Joel Tudor.
-He has appeared in classic surf films such as ``The Seedling,'' ``Single Fin: Yellow,'' and ``One California Day.''
-In recent years, he has also demonstrated his skills as a WSL longboard tour director, contributing to the revival of traditional style.
-In 2018, he became Marketing Manager of Channel Islands and was involved in the development of CI Mid CI Log.
+Devon Howard: Born in 1974 in San Diego, California, and currently living in Ventura.
+He is a California icon, along with Joel Tudor, who rides everything from single-fin logs to mid-lengths with style.
+He has appeared in classic surf films such as "The Seedling," "Single Fin: Yellow," and "One California Day."
+In recent years, he has also demonstrated his skills as director of the WSL longboard tour, contributing to the revival of traditional styles.
+In 2018, he became the marketing manager for Channel Islands, where he is involved in the development of the CI Mid CI Log.

-Interview/Mio Kawazoe ● Born and residing in Kamakura City, Kanagawa Prefecture.
-Graduated from California State University, San Diego, surfing club.
-The son of a 1st generation Japanese surfer, he encountered foreign culture from an early age.
-For 10 years starting in the early 1990s, he lived between San Diego and Malibu, California, experiencing the longboard revival.
-After returning to Japan, he became the editor-in-chief of ON THE BOARD and worked on GLIDE and other magazine media.
-Until now, we have introduced real California log and alternative surf scenes to Japan through our own network.
+Interview: Kawazoe Mio: Born and currently living in Kamakura, Kanagawa Prefecture.
+Graduated from the University of California, San Diego, surfing club.
+With a father who was a first-generation Japanese surfer, Kawazoe encountered overseas culture from an early age.
+From the early 1990s, she lived in San Diego and Malibu, California, for 10 years, experiencing the longboard revival.
+After returning to Japan, she became editor-in-chief of ON THE BOARD and worked on GLIDE and other magazines.
+Using her unique network, she has introduced real California logs and the alternative surf scene to Japan.